ggcarrots/django-carrots/source/python_quickstart.rst

       File "<stdin>", line 1, in <module>
     TypeError: Can't convert 'int' object to str implicitly

 As you can see, Python doesn’t know what result we expect.
-Both the strings (``str``), and the numbers (``int``) can't be added together.
-Python does not know if we are referring to the number ``63.5`` or to the string ``"60.53"``.
-Only we know that and we have to include this information in the program.
+Both strings (``str``), and numbers (``int``) can't be added together.
+Python does not know if we are referring to the number ``63.5`` or to the string ``"60.5"``.
+Only we know that, so we have to include this information in the program.

 Let’s introduce two more functions: